Rose Pruning Basics

 - Remove any “sucker” growth that may have emerged from below the graft union. (the swollen part of the trunk near the base of the plant) These shoots will not produce the same flowers as the top of the plant and waste valuable energy.

-- Remove crossing branches to open up the center to light and air circulation.
+- Crossing branches should be removed in order to open up the center to light and air circulation.
 Remove branches that are crowding each other.
 Select strong, healthy canes to form the structure for your rose.

-- Now decide how far back to prune the rose.
-Roses are pruned much more severely in Northern climates, as roses die back farther there.
-It is reasonable to cut back roses in Central Texas about 1/3 of the way back from the top.
-You have chosen the strongest canes, so now find a bud on each cane that is facing OUT from the shrub.
+- Decide how far back to prune the rose.
+Roses are pruned much more severely in Northern climates, as roses die back farther in the winter there.
+In Central Texas it is reasonable to remove the top third of growth at this time.
+You have already chosen the strongest canes, now find a bud on each cane that is facing OUT from the shrub.
 This bud will continue to grow OUT and help keep the center of the shrub open.
 Make the cut ¼” above this bud at an angle, with the high side of the slant above the bud.
 Do this to all remaining canes.

 - Remove all growth thinner than a pencil.
 Seal all cuts larger than a pencil with a drop of Elmer’s glue to prevent cane borer entry.